EduPapersKe/EduPapersAPI/README.md

 Running the project locally

 #### Clone the Repository
-1: Open your command prompt or terminal.
+1: Open your command prompt or terminal.<br>
 2: Navigate to your preferred directory and clone the repository using the following command:
   ```Bash
   git clone https://github.com/EduPapersKe/EduPapersAPI.git